tpmmthomas/poml-simulation/docs/experiments.md

   --output experiments/results/liveness
 ```

-This resamples **joint** `(T,C)` pairs from the bank, applies the exact rounded
-complexity threshold to an independent 256-bit draw, and schedules uniform
-query permutations.
-The replay does not re-prove a virtual miner's challenge.
+The replay does not create new proofs.
+It draws an independent 256-bit lottery
-Pools replenish as needed for liveness; the fixed-pool waste experiment below
-does not replenish.
-The actual PoW baseline calibrates multiple CPU processes
-and performs double-SHA-256 over parent-bound 80-byte headers.
-It is a
+value, applies the exact rounded complexity threshold, and lets each virtual
+miner process a uniformly shuffled query pool.
+Query demand is replenished
+between blocks.

+The same command also produces a Bitcoin-style double-SHA-256 baseline.
+This
-Bitcoin-style hash lottery, not Bitcoin transaction/network consensus.
-Fifty
+is a hash lottery, not a simulation of Bitcoin's transaction or network
-blocks at a 300-second target take hours of actual hashing.

-To run the full protocol with **fresh model proofs on every attempt**:
+protocol.
+To use the statistical control instead of actual hashing, add
+`--pow-mode poisson`.

+To execute fresh model proofs during the virtual race, use a matching GPT-2
+measurement bank and setup:

 ```bash
 python experiments/liveness.py --execution fresh --backend gpt2 --device cuda:0 \